aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 @BuildAndLoadSchema.sql
 ```

 13. Load some initial data while still connected to Oracle.
 This is configurable, more data will take longer to load.
+The procedure will complete quickly but schedules jobs in the background with DBMS_SCHEDULER.
+You can check status of the jobs with the query after the anonymous block below.

 ```
 BEGIN